the-brown-foxx/cesium-server/README.md

 ```

 ## Client
-We recommend using the companion Android application for managing your users.
+We recommend using the companion Android application for managing your accessors.
 You can get it here: https://github.com/the-brown-foxx/cesium-android